 From bulbs up to 3cm in diameter, round stems, known as scapes, grow to typically 50cm but exceptionally to well over a metre in height.
 Each scape carries an umbel of typically 100 but occasionally up to 500 deeply-cupped flowers.

-Wild Leek colonises sandy edges of fields and coastal paths, but these plants can also be found on fallow farmland further inland.
+Wild Leek colonises sandy edges of fields and coastal cliffs and footpath edges, but these plants can also be found on fallow fields further inland.

 Depending on location Wild Leek blooms from May until July.
 At first the inflorescence appears in an almost perfect globe, but as the flowers age they droop forming the rather attractive waterfall effect seen in the picture above.

 It is widely believed that cultivated leeks were derived from this species.

 Allium is the Latin word for garlic, while the specific epithet ampeloprasum comes from the Greek ampelos meaning vine, and prason meaning leek.

 The specimens shown here was photographed in southern England in July and in the Algarve region of Portugal in May.